tamaraviv/TrendSpotter/README.md

   - **utils.py** – Helper functions used by various processing modules.
   - **clean_mock_data.csv** – Processed version of the mock data.
   - **__init__.py** – Marks the processors folder as a package.

+- **chatbot.py** – Implements a chat interface to interact with users and provide answers on trending topics.

 ---